Fatty Liver Disease: Grades, Causes, Types, Symptoms & Treatment

 • Avoid alcohol consumption

-• Loss weight: Maintain a healthy body weight by eating a well-balanced diet and being involved in regular exercises
+• Maintain a healthy body weight by eating a well-balanced diet and being involved in regular exercises

 • Take medicines to manage metabolic conditions